 In the 1930s, the passage of New Deal legislation marked the beginning of a new era for workers' rights.
 One of the groups forgotten by the New Deal was farmworkers.
-Over seventy years have gone by and New York State farmworkers still lack the rights to a day of rest, overtime pay and the right to bargain collectively - which means they are powerless to ask their employers for what they deserve - equal rights and dignity.
+After seventy years of exclusion, New York State farmworkers won the rights to a day of rest, overtime pay and the right to bargain collectively.
+We are now entering into a new era in which farmworkers have greater power to ask their employers for what they deserve - equal rights and dignity.

 The Justice for Farmworkers Campaign (JFW) was created as a statewide educational and legislative movement aimed at giving farmworkers the same rights that every other New York State worker receives.
 Early legislative campaign successes included the right to clean drinking water and sanitation facilities in the fields. and the right to the same minimum wage as other workers yet.
 On June 18th, 2019, the NYS legislature pass the Farmworkers Fair Labor Practices Act.